jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-triads.md

 The root note determines the name of the chord.

 When playing these chords,
-you'll need to mute the unused strings with a neighboring finger.
+we need to mute the unused strings with a neighboring finger.
 That tends to be pretty natural to do with these shapes.

 ## Major triads